> to Japanese Pages1. Summary

 5-7.
 Last Captor

-In Web application development by ONED, we think that you should control all exceptions of unexpected exceptions and expected exceptions by using top level captor.
+In Web application development by ONED, we think that you should control all exceptions of unexpected exceptions and expected exceptions by using top level captor.6.
+Pros and Cons of Exception Handling

 6-1.
 Misunderstanding of The Throw Keyword